hypothesis/h/INSTALL.rst

 minification needs.
 These are not required when running the project in a development configuration but will be installed locally.

+In the future, releases will include built versions of static assets which will eliminate the need for those who wish to integrate with their own Python web services but do not need to modify the front-end sources.

 Troubleshooting
 ---------------